abhinavpb-249/Matrix-Numerov-using-Python/README.md

-# matrix-numerov
+# Matrix Numerov method in Python

-<b>Solving Schrodinger equation using Matrix Nuumerov method in Python</b>
+<b>Solving Schrodinger equation using Matrix Numerov method in Python</b>

 Aim: To plot the stationary state of a quantum system using Python